Kids Paddle Board Guide 2020…the simple guide to buying a kids SUP!

 Includes: Leash, Travel bag, Hand pump, Repair kit, Paddle.

-Affordable Inflatable SUPs for Kids – UK
+Affordable Inflatable SUPs for Kids – available from the UK

 |Great for kids up to 60kg | 8ft. | Weighs 6.5kg! | Double layer skin